Sample and Computationally Efficient Stochastic Kriging in High Dimensions: Stochastic Kriging

 \subsubsection{Computational Complexity}

 The main computational burden of stochastic kriging is to invert the matrix $(\BFK + \BFSigma)$ of size $n\times n$, which requires $\CalO(n^3)$ arithmetic operations in general.
-The matrix inversion is involved in the computation of the predictor \eqref{eq:SK-predictor} and its MSE \eqref{eq:SK-MSE}.
-As discussed before, the sample size $n$ is usually large for high-dimensional problems, and it in turn makes the matrix inversion computationally difficult.
-For example, when $n>10^5$ both storing $(\BFK+\BFSigma)$ and computing its inverse are costly or even prohibitive on typical modern computers, although the limitation can be somewhat lifted by using high-performance computing infrastructures.
-Existing research has focused on approximation methods that replace the matrix of interest with one that is easier to invert while preserving the prediction accuracy as much as possible; see Section~\ref{sec:apprx} for a brief overview.
+The matrix inversion is involved in the computation of the predictor and its MSE (see equations~\eqref{eq:SK-predictor} and \eqref{eq:SK-MSE}, respectively).
+As previously discussed, the sample size $n$ is usually large for high-dimensional problems, and it in turn makes the matrix inversion computationally difficult.
+For example, when $n>10^5$, both storing $(\BFK+\BFSigma)$ and computing its inverse are costly or even prohibitive on typical modern computers, although the limitation can be somewhat lifted by using high-performance computing infrastructures.
+Existing research has focused on approximation methods that replace the matrix of interest with one that is easier to invert while preserving the prediction accuracy as much as possible (see Section~\ref{sec:apprx} for a brief overview).
 However, for an approximation method to perform well it often requires fine tuning of certain parameters involved to determine the proper trade-off between the approximation accuracy and the computational requirement.
 Moreover, using approximations in lieu of the exact inverse matrix may yield spurious estimates of the MSE of the prediction \citep{ShahriariSwerskyWangAdamsdeFreitas16}.

 We do not pursue approximation methods in the present paper.
-We will show in Section~\ref{sec:computation} that the joint use of TSG designs and TM kernels permits us to do exact computation of stochastic kriging with dramatically less computational cost.
+In Section~\ref{sec:computation}, we show that the joint use of TSG designs and TM kernels permits us to perform exact computation of stochastic kriging with dramatically lower computational complexity.